 But then that lonely wanderer on its course

-with one small glimmer showed me it derived its source
+with a glimmer showed me it derived its source

 not from itself but from a greater Light reflected:

 One veiled by momentary night now being resurrected.

 among the shadows already shifting